 Children in key stage 1 continue to be entitled to the free Universal Infant Meal offer which the government provides.
 Children in key stage 2 children are able to buy a hot meal with a dessert for £2.40 per day.
-We have open lunches for parents too for £3.70 for an adult meal.
+Adult lunches are £3.70.
 Daily menus provide a choice of two dishes with a desert.
 A copy of the Shire menus is shared on our website.
 Lunches need to be paid for in advance, ideally for the week, or on the day.
 Water is provided on the tables for children to drink, however they may bring their own drink, but no fizzy or canned drinks please.